visionkraftconsulting/financials/backend/README.md

 | POST   | /api/subscription/cancel                              | Cancel at period end                       |
 | POST   | /api/subscription/webhook                             | Stripe webhook for subscription events     |

+> **Super Admin Access:** Users with the `Super Admin` role are automatically treated as subscribed (status `active`) and have full access to all features without a Stripe subscription.

 ## Automatic Trial on Registration

 The `/api/auth/register` endpoint now automatically creates a Stripe Checkout session to collect payment details and start a 7-day free trial.
 It returns `{ sessionId, sessionUrl }`.
 After the user completes the payment information on the Stripe-hosted page, they will be redirected to the login page.